 for a regular term of office appointment of the student member.
 The new

-student appointee shall hold office only for the remainder of that term.
-A student appointee's status on the Commission may not be considered in determining his or her eligibility for programs administered by the Commission.
+student appointee shall hold office for the remainder of that term and until a successor is appointed and qualified.
+A student appointee's status on the Commission may not be considered in determining the student appointee's eligibility for programs administered by the Commission.

 (c) In accordance with the provisions of the State Universities Civil

 Service Act, the Commission shall employ a professionally qualified person as

 the Executive Director of the Commission, and such other employees as may be

 necessary to effectuate the purposes of this Act.